mattheworiordan/ably-cli/prd.md

 $ ably auth keys get [key identifier or complete key] -> view all the details for a key (uses the Control API)
 $ ably auth keys update [key identifier or complete key] -> update properties of the key such as capabilities and the name
 $ ably auth keys switch [key identifier or complete key] -> switch to this key for all client requests for this app.
 This API key will be stored in the config for the currently selected app.
+$ ably auth keys current -> Show the current key if one is configured for this app in the config.
+Note that for each app only one key can be configured, but switching between apps will remember the last configured key for the app if used before.

+$ ably apps -> Topic for manage apps
 $ ably apps list -> list all apps available
 $ ably apps create -> create a new app
 $ ably apps update -> update the current app or named app from the --app argument